jeffqchen/10DIN2VGA/README.md

 Add some solder to the curvy ground pads around the 10DIN.
 Make sure the solder is well-wetted to both the pads and the metal shielding.

-*You might have to raise the temperature of your iron by a few dozens of celcius if you usually solder at a lower temperature.
+*You might have to raise the temperature of your iron by a few dozens of degrees in Celsius if you usually solder at a lower temperature.
 I went from 370 to 400.*

 <img src="./Pics/assembly_10din_02.jpg" width=400px><img src="./Pics/assembly_10din_03.jpg" width=400px>